Sparse estimation in Ising Model via penalized Monte Carlo methods: Numerical experiments

+In this section we present efficiency of the proposed method via numerical studies.
+First we compare our method to three algorithms, which we have mentioned previously, using simulated data sets.
+Next we apply our method to the real data example.

-\section{Simulated data}
+\subsection{Simulated data}

-To illustrate the performance of the proposed method we simulate data sets in three scenarios: \begin{itemize} \item[M1] The first $5$ vertices are correlated, while the remaining vertices are independent: $\ths _{rs}=\pm \vartheta$ for $r<s$ and $s=2,3,4,5$, other $\ths _{rs}=0$.
-We consider two cases $\vartheta= 1$ and $\vartheta=2,$ and the signs are chosen randomly.
-Thus, the model dimension in this problem is $10$. \item[M2] The first $10$ vertices has the ``chain structure'', and the rest are independent: $\ths _{r-1,r}=\pm 1$ for $r\leq 10$.
-Again the signs are chosen randomly and the model dimension is $10.$ \item[M3] There are two independent blocks of correlated vertices (each of the length $4$): $\ths _{rs}=\pm 2$ for $r<s$, $s=2,3,4$ and for $5\leq r< s$, $s=6,7,8$.
-The signs are chosen randomly and the model dimension is $12$. \end{itemize} The model $M1$ corresponds to the case that the dependence structure is relatively complex and the approximation by the pseudolikelihood can behave badly.
-The model $M2$ has a chain structure, so it is known that the pseudolikelihood approximation works well.
-Finally, the last scenario is a compromise between first two models.
+To illustrate the performance of the proposed method we simulate data sets in two scenarios: \begin{itemize} \item[M1] The first $6$ vertices are correlated, while the remaining vertices are independent: $\ths _{rs}=\pm 2$ for $r<s$ and $s=2,3,4,5,6$, other $\ths _{rs}=0$.
+Thus, the model dimension in this problem is $15$.
+The signs are chosen randomly. \item[M2] The first $20$ vertices have the ``chain structure'', and the rest are independent: $\ths _{r-1,r}=\pm 1$ for $r\leq 20$.
+Again the signs are chosen randomly and the model dimension is $19.$ \end{itemize} The model $M1$ corresponds to a dense structure on small subset of vertices.
+The model $M2$ is a simple structure which involves relatively large subset of vertices.